This is a helpful guide discussing giving photo credit on Instagram and other social media platforms.

 The comment can be accompanied by a camera emoji if they are a photographer and can be stylized within your caption:

-If you used multiple artists or creators within the image, you can also credit all of them just like in this example by Elizabeth Anne Designs:
+If you have multiple people or companies you want to give credit to on Instagram, you can also credit all of them just like in this example:

 As you can see, there are many ways you can incorporate your own aesthetic and style into the photo credits that you give.